 Funding Policy.
 Contribution requirements are not actuarially determined but are established and amended by the Texas Legislature.
 The percentages of participant salaries currently contributed by the state and each participant are (3.30 percent) and (6.65 percent), respectively.
 The College contributes 5.20 percent for employees who were participating in the optional retirement program prior to September 1, 1995.
 Benefits fully vest after one year plus one day of employment.
 Because these are individual annuity contracts, the state has no additional or unfunded liability for this program.
 Senate Bill (SB) 1812, 83rd Texas Legislature, Regular Session, effective September 1, 2013, limits the amount of the state's contribution to 50 percent of eligible employees in the reporting district.
-The retirement expense to the state for the college was \$118,389 and \$125,572 for the fiscal years ended August 31, 2021 and 2020, respectively.
-This amount represents the portion of expended appropriations made by the Legislature on behalf of the college.
-The total payroll for all college employees was \$14,473,517 and \$15,324,054 for fiscal years 2021 and 2020, respectively.
-The total payroll of employees covered by the TRS was \$9,119,696 and \$9,103,102 and the total payroll of employees covered by the Optional Retirement Program was \$3,904,935 and \$4,260,435 for fiscal years 2021 and 2020, respectively.
+The retirement expense to the state for the college was \$120,643 and \$118,389 for the fiscal years ended August 31, 2022 and 2021, respectively.
+The total payroll for all College employees was \$15,836,487 and \$14,473,517 for fiscal years 2022 and 2021, respectively.
+The total payroll of employees covered by the TRS was \$9,736,478 and \$9,119,696 and the total payroll of employees covered by the Optional Retirement Program was \$3,765,002 and \$3,904,935 for fiscal years 2022 and 2021, respectively.